-The speed at which the flood waters are moving.
-Typically, modelled velocity
+velocity The speed at which the flood waters are moving.
+Typically, modelled velocities in a river or creek are quoted as the depth and width averaged

 1 Purpose of the Report

 BMT WBM Pty Ltd was commissioned by LGAQ on behalf of Toowoomba Regional Council (Council) to provide expert advice on flooding in relation to the devastating flood which took place in Toowoomba on 10 January 2011.
 This technical report provides information on: